mackenziebowes/CanadaSpends/README.md

-# Canada Spends helps Canadians understand how their government spends their money
+# Canada Spends

+We help Canadians understand how their governments spend their money.

+A government cannot be held accountable if people don't understand what the government is doing.
+We aim to bring transparency to every level of government in Canada: federal, provincial, municipal and school boards, public bodies, everyone.

+## Wrapping your head around what governments do

+It is challenging to evaluate what a government even does from the outside.
+Where do you even start?

+Governments are huge and unwieldly creatures that even their leaders (the politicians) have a hard time getting a handle on things.
+Politicians have come up with systems to better guide what the public service does.
+The biggest way they do this is by establishing programs which have goals, constraints and funding attached to them.
+Some of these programs are statutory (they've written a law saying thou must spend this money.
+Think Old Age Security, or the Canada Child Benefit; no senior or family is hanging in the balance every year because politicians haven't approved the funding for it).
+There are also "voted" spending allocations which happen twice a year in the federal estimates.
+This funding

+Governments then go and create documentation about the effectiveness of these programs.

+Follow the money.

+If  allocated money, and that money is getting spent (not the same thing!), then the government is prioritizing that, otherwise it is prioritizing something else.

 ## Ambition

-Canada Spends aims to be the easiest way for Canadians to understand how their government spends their money.
-A government cannot be held accountable if people don't understand what the government is doing.
-We aim to bring transparency to every level of government in Canada: federal, provincial, municipal and school boards.

 We bring this transparency in two ways: